-- A. Building Orientation.
-Residential buildings that are subject to the provisions of this chapter, pursuant to Section 3.2.020, shall conform to all of the following standards: - 1.
-Building Orientation to Street.
-Except as provided below, dwelling units shall orient toward a street, have a primary entrance opening toward the street, and be connected to the right-of-way with an approved walkway or residential front yard.
+A. Building Orientation.
+Residential buildings that are subject to the provisions of this chapter, pursuant to Section 3.2.020, shall conform to all of the following standards:

+- 1. Building Orientation to Street.
+Except as provided below, dwelling units shall orient toward a street, have a primary entrance opening toward the street, and be connected to the right-of-way with an approved walkway or residential front yard. - a.
-- a.
 A dwelling may have its primary entrance oriented to a yard other than the front or street yard where the only permitted access to the property is from a shared driveway or flag lot drive and orienting the dwelling entrance to the street is not practical due to the layout of the lot and driveway. - b.
 Where there is no adjacent street to which a dwelling may be oriented, or it is not practical to orient a dwelling to an adjacent street due to lot layout, topographic, or other characteristics of the site, the dwelling may orient to a walkway, courtyard, open space, common area, lobby, or breezeway (i.e., for multiple family buildings). - c.
 Where a flag lot is permitted, building orientation shall conform to the provisions for flag lots under Chapter 4.3. - B. Garages.
 The following standards apply to all types of vehicle and boat storage.
 The standards are intended to balance residents' desire for a convenient, safe, and private vehicle access to their homes with the public interest in maintaining safe and aesthetically pleasing streetscapes.
 The standards therefore promote pedestrian safety and visibility of public ways, while addressing aesthetic concerns associated with street-facing garages. - I. Alleys and Shared Drives.
-Where a dwelling abuts a rear or side alley, or a shared driveway, including flag lot drives, the garage for that dwelling shall orient to the alley or shared drive, as applicable, and not a street. - 2.
+Where a dwelling abuts a rear or side alley, or a shared driveway, including flag lot drives, the garage for that dwelling shall orient to the alley or shared drive, as applicable, and not a street.

 Setback for Garage Opening Facing Street.
 No garage shall be placed closer than 25 feet to a street right-of-way, except where the City approves a reduced setback and parking in front of garages is restricted (for example, as part of an approval for a hillside development or development adjacent to a natural feature).
-A side-loaded (swing in) garage may use a 15 ft. setback, but must include at least one window on a the street-facing wall.
-If a home is on a corner lot and choses to have the garage font a street that is not the street a home fronts, the side of the garage may use a 15 foot setback, but must include at least one window on a the street-facing wall. - 3.
+A side-loaded (swing in) garage may use a 20 ft. setback, but must include at least one window on a the street-facing wall.

 Width of Garage Openings Facing Street.
 Where one or more garage openings face a street, the total width of all garage openings on that building elevation shall not exceed 50 percent of the width of that elevation, except this standard does not apply where the garage opening is recessed behind the front elevation of the dwelling by not less than three feet for its entire width, or where all garage openings are placed behind the primary entrance to the dwelling.
 An arbor, portico, or similar architectural feature extending the entire width of the garage may be used as the basis of measuring the garage recess.
-A garage opening is considered to be facing a street where the opening is parallel to, or within 45 degrees of, the street right-of-way line. - 4.
-Three-Car Garages.
-Where three garage parking bays are proposed facing the same street, the garage opening closest to a side property line shall be recessed at least two feet behind the adjacent opening(s) to break up the street-facing elevation and diminish the appearance of the garage from the street.
-Side-loaded garages, i.e., where the garage openings are turned away from the street, are exempt from this requirement.
-Garages larger than 3 cars are not permitted to face the street.
-Additional garages are allowed as long as they do not face any street.
+A garage opening is considered to be facing a street where the opening is parallel provide exception